Carloooh/echoai/README.md

 # Echo AI

-Echo AI is an AI-powered assistant with text-to-speech and voice recognition built with Next.js, Groq, VAD, Elevenlabs API, and hosted on Vercel.
+Echo AI is an AI-powered assistant with text-to-speech and voice recognition built with Next.js, Groq, VAD, Elevenlabs, and hosted on Vercel.

 ## Live Version